 Local resolution aims to sort out your complaint quickly and fairly.
 Our complaints manager will talk to you about how to resolve your complaint.
 This will include setting a time limit for your complaint to be investigated and a response made.
 Please include your telephone number if you write to us so that we can contact you.
 If you have already complained to your healthcare provider, we will not be able to re-investigate the same concerns.

-If you’re not happy with how we’ve dealt with your complaint, and would like to take the matter further, you can contact the Parliamentary and Health Service Ombudsman.
+If you are not happy with how we have dealt with your complaint, and would like to take the matter further, you can contact the Parliamentary and Health Service Ombudsman.
 They make the final decisions on complaints that have not been satisfactorily resolved by public organisations.
 The service is free for everyone.
-To make a complaint, visit the Health Service Ombudsman website or call 0345 015 4033.
+To make a complaint, go to the Health Service Ombudsman website or call 0345 015 4033.

-If you feel unable to make a complaint about an NHS service on your own, or would like the support of someone independent, you can contact The Advocacy People.
+If you feel unable to make a complaint about an NHS service on your own, or would like the support of someone independent, contact The Advocacy People.
 They provide a local health complaints advocacy service.
+You can also call them on 0330 440 9000.
+The service is free and independent of the NHS.
+Other advocacy providers may charge you for their services.